Nichiren Shōshū: Interpretation of the Three Buddhist Jewels

-Accordingly, the sect teaches that the Three Jewels of Buddhism are a single, inseparable entity that equally shares the internal enlightenment of Nichiren.
+Accordingly, the sect teaches that the Three Jewels of Buddhism are a single, inseparable entity that equally share the internal enlightenment of Nichiren.
 More specifically, the sect teaches that the Buddha and the Dharma are perpetrated and upheld by the Sangha priesthood (Heisei Shinpen).
-The common parlance used in the sect among believers respective of the three Buddhist treasures is termed “Buddha–Law–Priesthood”.
+The common parlance used in the sect among believers to describe the three Buddhist treasures is termed "Buddha–Law–Priesthood".

-The “Three Great Secret Laws”
+The "Three Great Secret Laws"

 According to the doctrinal beliefs of Nichiren Shoshu, Nichiren instituted the mastery of three spiritual disciplines: